 Often, build servers have scheduled jobs such as building the system, deploying to a test environment and executing slow-running tests that hit the database or fire up the user interface.
 (Telerik Test Studio's scheduling server fits this role in the diagram.)

 Continuous Integration is a methodology in which a set of tasks runs continuously as teams check in updates to source control.
 CI tools are generally part of a build server, which monitors the source control system for check-ins.
-When a configured number of check-ins occur, the CI server will pull the latest version of source, build the system and execute any other defined tasks.
+When a configured number of check-ins occur, the CI server will pull the latest version of

 The basic advantage of CI is, at a bare minimum, team members know if commits from multiple members have somehow broken the system—the infamous "builds on my system, but fails on someone else's" scenario.
 CI servers are generally configured to run additional tasks after the basic build, such as executing unit tests.
 (Remember from above that build servers can and often do a lot more than just unit tests.)